Services

 Planned Maintenance Inspection

 Three primary areas are inspected during loading dock equipment maintenance: dock leveler, dock door and vehicle restraint.
-After inspection these areas are then tested to confirm the equipment meets standards.
+After inspection, these areas are then tested to confirm the equipment meets standards.

 Dock Leveler